Air Vice Marshal Lord Beaverbrook

 Royal Auxiliary Air Force

-Lord Beaverbrook became Honorary Air Commodore of 4624 (County of Oxford) Movements Squadron Royal Auxiliary Air Force in July 2004, and in October 2009 was appointed Honorary Inspector General, Royal Auxiliary Air Force in the rank of Air Vice-Marshal.
+Lord Beaverbrook was appointed Honorary Air Commodore of 4624 (County of Oxford) Movements Squadron, Royal Auxiliary Air Force in July 2004.
+In October 2009 he was promoted to be Honorary Inspector General, RAuxAF, in the rank of Air Vice-Marshal.
+In May 2016 he was appointed to the new post of Commandant General RAuxAF, with attendance at the Air Force Board.

 Lord Beaverbrook was a director of the British Racing Drivers Club from 2006 to 2008.
 He is currently a director of the British Powerboat Racing Club, and through his involvement, the annual Cowes-Torquay-Cowes race that his father created has been revitalised in recent years.
 He remains active in various charities and is currently a Vice President of Ambition UK (formerly National Association of Boys’ Clubs) having been Chairman from 1988 to 1992.
 He is a patron of London's Air Ambulance and was a Member of the Council of the Homeopathic Trust from 1987 to 1992.
 He was appointed Chairman of the Beaverbrook Foundation in 1985 on the death of his father, having been a Trustee since 1974.